Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges

 A uniform construction without appealing to duality was first given by Fontaine \cite{fonta} using a more complicated formal group $CW$, which maybe realized as a completion of $\varinjlim_{n,V} W_n$ in a certain sense.
 Another uniform construction is due to the seminal work of Berthelot--Breen--Messing \cite{bbm} in terms of crystalline Dieudonn\'e theory; they proved that $\sigma^* M(G) \simeq \mathrm{Ext}^1 (G, \mathcal{O}^{\mathrm{crys}})$, where the last Ext group is computed in the large crystalline site and $\sigma$ is the Frobenous on $W(k)$.
 Their proof crucially relies on Fontaine's work and in particular certain explicit computations done in the crystalline site to understand the somewhat complicated object $CW$.
 In \cite[Thm.~1.2]{Mon1}, it was shown that $\sigma^* M(G) \simeq H^2_{\mathrm{crys}}(BG)$, where the proof relied on the work of Berthelot--Breen--Messing.

-In this paper, we directly prove that $\sigma^* M(G) \simeq H^2_{\mathrm{crys}}(BG)$ without relying on \cite{fonta} or \cite{bbm}.
+In this paper, we directly prove that $\sigma^* M(G) \simeq H^2_{\mathrm{crys}}(BG)$ circumventing the use of \cite{fonta} or \cite{bbm}.
 Instead, our techniques use cohomology of algebraic stacks and the de Rham--Witt complex \cite{Luc1}.